Bernard Tomic: Controversies

 At the 2009 Wimbledon Championships, at which Tomic was contesting the junior event, Lleyton Hewitt contacted the Tomic camp inviting Bernard to practice.
 Hewitt's physiotherapist Iván Gutiérrez was told by Tomic's agent: "No, he's not hitting with Lleyton; Lleyton's not good enough."

 In January 2012, he was fined by the police on the Gold Coast three times in one day.
 Later that day he also ran from the police and locked himself in his house.
 In November 2012, Tomic pleaded guilty in court to failing to stop for police in his orange BMW M3 and was fined $750, as well as being put on a 12-month good-behaviour bond.
 Tomic accused a police officer of trying to hit him.
 He was also found guilty of three other traffic offences committed in January and was fined a further $1,000.

 While competing at the 2012 Miami Masters, Tomic was overheard making a request to the chair umpire for his father to be ejected from the stands.
 He was heard saying: "He's annoying.
 I know he's my father but he's annoying me.
 I want him to leave but how's that possible?"

 At the same event, qualifier Dan Evans had booked to practise with Tomic, but was told by Tomic's father that he was not good enough.
 Evans went on to win the pair's first career meeting the following year.

-In 2013, John Tomic was sentenced to eight months in prison and banned from the ATP World Tour for 12 months for headbutting and breaking the nose of Bernard's hitting partner, Thomas Drouet.
+In 2013, Bernard's father John Tomic was sentenced to eight months in prison and banned from the ATP World Tour for 12 months for headbutting and breaking the nose of Bernard's hitting partner, Thomas Drouet.
 However, he did not serve the jail term, as under Spanish law, there was a discount for his first conviction if the sentence is less than two years.

 During his third-round press conference, following his loss to top seed Novak Djokovic at the 2015 Wimbledon Championships, Tomic ranted against Tennis Australia, namely Craig Tiley, Pat Rafter and Steve Healy.
 Tomic was angry from what he perceived as a lack of support, respect and funding for both him and his sister, Sara.
 As a result, Tennis Australia dropped Tomic from Australia's Davis Cup team for their quarterfinal tie against Kazakhstan.